j0rdan0/microsoft-related/ADE-scripts/README.md

 # Script to unlock/decrypt ADE disk for Windows VM

-Script to obtain the key file for decrypting ADE disks
+Script to obtain the BEK file for decrypting ADE disks
 ---

 Requires to have an AAD app registered for programmatic access to the ARM API and have the following env variables set for app authentication: